PKoopmann/pkoopmann.github.io/wedding-in-progress/amenities.md

 ## Sim cards

-If you need to buy a SIM card to use extra data, try if any of these solutions suit you:
+If you need to buy a SIM card to use extra data, check if any of these solutions suit you:

 https://www.lebara.nl/en/prepaid/data-bundle-valuesim.html